Some U.S. politicians voice support for Cuba protesters as State Department calls for "calm"

 Hundreds held up Cuban and U.S. flags at the Versailles Restaurant in Miami's Little Havana on Sunday afternoon, prompting Miami Police to close a major thoroughfare to vehicle traffic for several hours, "in support of a demonstration and to ensure the safety of all participants."

-The demonstrations in Miami drew an outpouring of support from local leaders, including the Miami-Dade Mayor, Senator Rubio, and congressional representatives from several districts.
+The demonstrations in Miami drew an outpouring of support from local leaders, including the Miami-Dade mayor, Rubio and congressional representatives from several districts.

 "We stand united with the Cuban people on the island and across our community at this historic moment in the struggle for freedom, dignity, and basic human rights," Miami-Dade Mayor Daniella Levine Cava said in a tweet.
 "May their courageous actions bring about real change and move us closer to the dream of a free Cuba."